-When people indulge themselves into having a hobby, they always find it interesting to be witnesses of the evolution of trends related to it.
+When people indulge themselves in having a hobby, they always find it interesting to be witnesses to the evolution of trends related to it.
 But just as it happens to anything in life, trends tend to attract both acceptance and rejection.

 As time passed and people understood their utility, fat bikes gained more and more adepts.
-Still, many remain reluctant to the idea, but those who tried riding fat tire bikes understood what the fuss was all about and became fat bike advocates.
-Some even sold their old bikes and kept a fat tire bike for an all-purpose mean of transportation.
+Still, many remain reluctant towards the idea, but those who tried riding fat tire bikes understood what the fuss was all about and became fat bike advocates.
+Some even sold their old bikes and kept a fat tire bike for an all-purpose means of transportation.

 Are fat tire bikes for you?
 It depends, so here are 8 reasons you should consider buying a fat tire bike.

 Fat bikes are extremely appealing to cycling addicts that do not allow anything to confine them to indoor activity.
 Fat tire bikes provide improved grip and traction on the most troublesome terrain.
-Regardless if it’s wet stone, muddy paths or snowy hills, these bikes will take you anywhere.
+Regardless if it is wet stone, muddy paths, or snowy hills, these bikes will take you anywhere.

 Leaving your bike tied to a tree and going the rest of the way on foot to prevent pedaling your way out of a hole is now history.
 Thanks to the extra grip the wide tires provide, no surface will be a match for the wheels.